Powerlearnproject/se-day1-assignment-Vicentnatse/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
 Several milestones have significantly shaped the evolution of software engineering.
 Here are three key ones:

-1. **The Birth of Structured Programming (1960s-1970s)**:
+1. The Birth of Structured Programming (1960s-1970s):
-   - **Description**: Structured programming emerged as a response to the complexities of managing large codebases.
+   - Description: Structured programming emerged as a response to the complexities of managing large codebases.
 Influential figures like Edsger Dijkstra and others advocated for clear, logical structuring of code to improve readability and maintainability.
-   - **Impact**: This milestone introduced fundamental concepts like control structures (loops, conditionals) and modular programming, which greatly improved software reliability and ease of debugging.
+   - Impact: This milestone introduced fundamental concepts like control structures (loops, conditionals) and modular programming, which greatly improved software reliability and ease of debugging.
 It set the stage for modern programming practices and methodologies.

 2. **The Introduction of Object-Oriented Programming (1980s)**:
    - **Description**: Object-oriented programming (OOP) emerged with languages like Smalltalk and later C++.
 It focused on organizing software around objects and classes rather than procedures.